Raleigh Dog Bite Lawyer

 Many people are injured by the dogs of friends or family members.
 You should not hesitate to make a claim for compensation after a dog bite even when the dog belonged to someone you know.
 Renters and homeowner’s insurance policies pay compensation for bite injuries so your friend will not face personal financial loss in order for you to be compensated for the bite.
 Reporting a bite injury also does not necessarily result in the dog being put down, as the decision is made on a case-by-case basis considering the history of the dog.
 It is your right to get the compensation you need, and you should feel confident in taking advantage of the legal protections that North Carolina law affords bite victims.

-Auger & Auger Attorneys at Law are members of the Million Dollar Advocates Forum and the North Carolina Advocates for Justice.
+Auger & Auger Accident and Injury Lawyers are members of the Million Dollar Advocates Forum and the North Carolina Advocates for Justice.
 Our experienced attorneys are here to help if you or a loved one has been attacked or injured by a dog.
 Give us a call today to learn more.